 website for every film and video passed.
 But the board has no power to insist that the film and video industry uses it in its advertising.
 Until now, the cinema distributors and owners have been unenthusiastic.

-sense, the board has no view of its own.
+a sense, the board has no view of its own.
 It does what it believes the public, particularly parents, wish it to do.
-In turn, cinema owners can operate only if they have a licence from the local authority, an invariable condition of which is that the board
+In turn, cinema owners can operate only if they have a licence from the local authority, an invariable condition of which is that

-information about individual "12" category films was readily available?
+consumer information about individual "12" category films was readily available?
 Of course, this begs the further question whether better information can be provided.
-To this end, the co-operation of the cinema owners and distributors and involvement of
+To this end, the co-operation of the cinema owners and distributors

-experiment, perhaps lasting three to six months, in a single local authority area.
+organise an experiment, perhaps lasting three to six months, in a single local authority area.
 The bottom line, however, is that the board will not make a permanent change unless satisfied the public approves.
-Public opinion will have the decisive say.
+Public opinion will have the

-Independent, accused him of wanting to sweep a tide of filth through every high street, so that you couldn't pop out for a loaf of bread without confronting window displays of mind-boggling sexual contraptions .
-Other papers took up the hue and
+The Independent, accused him of wanting to sweep a tide of filth through every high street, so that you couldn't pop out for a loaf of bread without confronting window displays of mind-boggling sexual contraptions .
+Other papers took up

 He became president of the BBFC two years ago, and until that moment he had never been a consumer of pornography in any form.
 What, really, never - not at school, not in the Army, never ever ever?
 No:

 I'd never seen a sex video in my life.
 The first one I saw - which wasn't strictly speaking a sex video - astonished me hugely.
 It was called Pregnant and Milking No 5 - it was the

 number five that got me!
 So I looked at this thing and I discovered that there is a genre, which some men pay money to see, which is of pregnant women very dolefully and unenergetically stripping and fondling their breasts - that's all they do.